Joseph Maloney’s Escape Becomes a Six-Decade Manhunt

 Runaway Joe is the story of a man who reinvented himself with chilling ease - a portrait of a remorseless manipulator whose acts left devastation across continents.

-- love deep-dive investigative true crime that spans decades, jurisdictions, and international manhunts
+- Read true crime investigations that span decades, aliases and borders.

 - About The Author